tranhelen/tranhelen/_posts/2019-11-10-IAPandapple.md

 Mobile-first + Expo cost us weeks.

-## Fuck-up #2: We took too long to ask our market for money.
+## Fuck-up #2: We took too long to ask for money.

 The app was designed by its market because we picked them first.
-The features came from talking to the people who we wanted to serve.
-Some of the them were informed by what they told us and some of them were designed based off observation.
+The features came from these conversations and were direct requests.
+Some of them were designed based off observation.

 Rich and I spent the first 'stage' of Jupiter building together from April 2018 - November 2018 while talking to customers along the way.
 8 months.
 The MVP was past done by this point (from my recollection) and it still took us 3 months after that to open up payments.